Down Syndrome and Other Genetic Developmental Disorders Network

 - To foster translational, clinical and pharmaceutical research on DS and other intellectual disabilities.

 - To apply for funding of collaborative research: Horizon2020, IMI (Innovative Medicine Initiative), ITN (Innovative Training Network) including collaborative European Training Networks (ETN), European Industrial Doctorates (EID) or European Joint Doctorates (EJD).

 - To participate in the organization of the biannual international meeting of the Trisomy 21 Research Society (T21RS).

-There is no European research consortium currently ongoing.
-The last FP7 project AnEUploidy ended in 2011.
-In spring 2014, the first non-profit scientific organization of researchers studying DS ─ the Trisomy 21 Research Society (T21RS) ─ was founded to promote basic and applied research on DS, stimulate translational research and apply new scientific knowledge to develop improved treatments and cures.
+In spring 2014, the first non-profit scientific organization of researchers studying DS — the Trisomy 21 Research Society (T21RS) — was founded to promote basic and applied research on DS, stimulate translational research and apply new scientific knowledge to develop improved treatments and cures.
 This society has now more than 300 members worldwide.
 Members of T21RS established the DSG2D ECNP Network.

 The 4th International Conference took place in Long Beach last June and was the opportunity to present the EBRA TRISOMY21 cluster and the ECNP Network.
 Dr. Marie-Claude Potier has been elected President for the years 2024-2025.